kuzudb/kuzu-docs/docs/getting-started/rust.md

 ```
 Below is an example to get you started.
 Full documentation can be found [here](https://docs.rs/kuzu/latest/kuzu/).

-The kuzu crate will by default build kuzu from source and link it statically into kuzu.
-You can also link it against the dynamic release libraries (see [the docs](https://docs.rs/kuzu/latest/kuzu/#Building) for details).
+The kuzu crate will by default build and statically link kuzu's C++ library from source.
+You can also link against the dynamic release libraries (see [the docs](https://docs.rs/kuzu/latest/kuzu/#building) for details).

 ```rust
 use kuzu::{Database, Connection, Error};